SGJi/DRL4AmbulanceRedeployment/README.md

 # DRL4AmbulanceRedeployment
-    This is a TensorFlow implementation of the deep reinforcement learning-enabled dynamic ambulance redeployment method proposed by paper [1].
+This is a TensorFlow implementation of the deep reinforcement learning-enabled dynamic ambulance redeployment method proposed by paper "A Deep Reinforcement Learning-Enabled Dynamic Redeployment System for Mobile Ambulances" [1].

 # Dependencies:
     TensorFlow >= 1.5.0